-

 One might very loosely paraphrase Thou Art Indeed Just in the following way:

-The poet John Milton, after having just been stricken with irreparable blindness, wrote a sonnet titled “On His Blindness” — a poem with which Hopkins was very familiar — and I believe Hopkins in his poem here is obliquely referencing Milton’s opening: “How can I serve you when I am blind?”
+The poet John Milton, after having just been stricken with irreparable blindness, wrote a sonnet titled “On His Blindness” — a poem with which Hopkins was very familiar — and I believe Hopkins in Thou Art Indeed Just was obliquely echoing Milton’s opening line: “How can I serve you when I am blind?”
+This is speculation on my part, however, based strictly on the similarity in tone I hear.
+I could never prove it.

-There’s also much in this poem inspired by the Book of Job.
-But, less obviously, there’s perhaps a suggestion of Psalms 37:2, wherein the Psalmist says “for like the grass the wicked will soon wither/like green plants they will soon die away.”
+There’s clearly much in this poem inspired by the Book of Job.
+Yet less clearly there’s perhaps also a suggestion of Psalms 37:2, wherein the Psalmist says “for like the grass the wicked will soon wither/like green plants they will soon die away.”

-This entire poem can and I think should be read as a kind of agonized and ferociously tortured prayer, culminating in those shattering final words, which are “an existential cry from the depths,” as a later priest named Celestine Bittle unforgettably described the last line of this poem:
+This entire poem can and I think should be read as a kind of agonized prayer, a tortured pleading with God, culminating in those shattering final words which are “an existential cry from the depths,” as a later priest named Celestine Bittle described it:

 O thou lord of life, send my roots rain.